top of page

 • attracting investment by 'new' residents and HNW individuals who have been non-resident for 9 out of 10 years prior to moving to Italy, applying a substitute tax on annual foreign income up to €100,000 with the option to include family members at €25,000 each

-• offering professors and researchers 4 years of 90% exemption on income from employed and self-employed work from the point of being tax resident
+• offering professors and researchers 4 years of 90% exemption on income tax from employed and self-employed work from the point of being tax resident

 • exemption for 'inpatriates' on 50% of employed and self-employed work for 5 years after tax residency begins.
 The term 'inpatriate' ranges widely from overseas students to high level managerial positions